Cactoidal/Time-Crystal/godot/README.md

 It's not visible here, but the good news is that the deck-shuffling and hand-drawing works.
 The bad news is that returning multiple data values with Chainlink Functions does not seem to be possible.
 You can return a _JSON_, but it's a string, not something that can be easily parsed and split on-chain.
 Libraries exist that will do it, but that's something I want to avoid if I can.

-The issue here is the contract-oracle system needs to validate the game state.
-I had planned to just push cards into arrays, manipulating the arrays whenever cards entered or exited the field, such that it would be impossible for a player to play cards they did not actually possess in their hand.

-While it's possible to just query the oracle for each value one at a time, it's really not cost-efficient.
-I suppose I can just push the JSONs into an array, and the oracle can pull the array of JSONs and sort through them every turn, validating the player's actions against them.
+While it's possible to just query the oracle for each value at a time, it's really not cost efficient.
+Perhaps there's still something I can do with the raw bytes returned by the oracle.

-The oracle step is already doing a lot of the work, and it would be better if I could do the validation on the contract side, but at the moment, this seems like the most expedient solution.